-47 We do not include privately issued debt securities held by private investors because these securities have a net zero supply from the point of view of the private sector, and because demand and supply for them are likely not exogenous with respect to the term premium.
+42 We do not include privately issued debt securities held by private investors because these securities have a net zero supply from the point of view of the private sector, and because demand and supply for them are likely not exogenous with respect to the term premium.

-48 The unadjusted stock of Treasury securities with remaining maturity greater than one year is obtained from Table FD-5 of the Treasury Bulletin.
+43 The unadjusted stock of Treasury securities with remaining maturity greater than one year is obtained from Table FD-5 of the Treasury Bulletin.
 This table excludes SOMA holdings but includes foreign official holdings, which we subtracted using the TIC data described above.
-The duration-adjusted stock of non-SOMA Treasuries comes from Barclay's Capital and, unlike the unadjusted measure, excludes Treasury Inflation-Protected Securities (TIPS).
-In the duration-adjusted regressions, we use foreign holdings of long-term Treasury securities only (that is, we do not use agency-related securities or corporate bonds) and assume that these have the same duration as non-SOMA Treasuries held by the public.
+The duration-adjusted stock of non-SOMA Treasuries comes from Barclay's Capital, and, unlike the unadjusted measure, excludes Treasury Inflation-Protected Securities (TIPS).
+In the duration-adjusted regressions we use foreign holdings of long-term Treasury securities only (i.e., not agency-related securities or corporate bonds), and assume that these have the same duration as non-SOMA Treasuries held by the public.
 Because we cannot isolate foreign holdings of TIPS, the adjusted stock variable may understate holdings (by subtracting TIPS holdings from a total stock measure that already excludes it).
-The effect should be minor.
+The effect should be minor are almost all significant at the one percent level and always have the expected sign.
+Specifically, one percentage point increases in the unemployment gap, core CPI inflation, inflation disagreement, and realized volatility increase the term premium about 20, 30, 40, and 100 basis points, respectively.
+As for the supply variables, a one-percent-of-GDP increase in longer-term debt supply increases the 10-year term premium by 4.4 basis points on an unadjusted basis, and 6.4 basis points when expressed in terms of 10-year Treasury equivalents.
+Both coefficients are statistically significant at the one percent level.
+46

-49 As described in section 2, the adjustment converts the amount, S, into an amount of ten-year Treasury securities with the same portfolio duration: ten-year equivalents = Sduration(S)/duration(10y).
+44 As described in Section 2, the adjustment converts the amount, S, into an amount of 10-year Treasury securities with the same portfolio duration: 10-year equivalents = Sduration(S)/duration(10y).